ewjay/fapiwiki/FAPI_Meeting_Notes_2021-12-15_Atlantic.rst

 =================
 Next Meeting (Nat)
 -------------------------
-* Should we have Dec 22 or skip it.
+* We are cancelling Dec 22 and 29 meetings.
-* Nat will not be available on Dec 29.
+* The next meeting will be on January 5.

-The call adjourned at 15:__ UTC
+The call adjourned at 14:55 UTC